Office Hours: Mon-Thurs 8:30AM - 5:00PM ET Friday 8:30AM to 1:00PM ET

 The bottom line is:

 If you were not at fault in the accident, the at-fault party (or their insurance company) owes you money.
 This is true in all 50 states.
 There is over 75 years of case law to back that up.
-If you are liable, you must legally and monetary compensate the pain and suffering stemming from a car accident which was inflicted to the other driver.

 How much value has your vehicle lost?